top of page

 White Pepper Crab

-The white pepper crab turned out to be a revelation; the white peppery sauce was both delicate and rich at the same time; it coated the sweet crab meat and shell, and had me licking my fingers.
+The white pepper crab turned out to be a revelation; the white peppery sauce was both delicate and rich at the same time, and had me licking my fingers.
 It's no wonder that the locals prefer the pepper sauce over the sweeter alternative of the Singapore chilli crab.

-If you're not up for licking your fingers, they provide disposable food-grade gloves for you to handle the crab with.
+If you're not up for licking your fingers, they provide disposable food-grade gloves for you to handle the crab with, classy.

 Mud crab in jade sauce on a plate